 In 2013 Sustrans Scotland and HITRANS developed a new partnership initiative to assist in delivering more comprehensive, coherent and high quality active travel networks for the region.
-Later that year HITRANS appointed a new Regional Active Travel Officer, with Sustrans Scotland providing match funding support to help deliver improvements to facilities and develop new projects.
+Later that year HITRANS appointed a new Regional Active Travel Officer, with Sustrans Scotland providing match funding support from Scottish Government Community Links funding to help deliver improvements to facilities and develop new projects.
+HITRANS continues to work in partnership with Local Authorities, other Community Planning Partners and national agencies to promote and deliver active travel improvements across the region.
+In East Inverness several recent improvements have taken place to improve the walking and cycling facilities on what is a key corridor linking Inverness City centre to Culloden, the Inverness Retail Park and now the Inverness Campus.